Shresht7/Recorder/README.md

 4. Click on `Download` to save the recording to your device.

 Click on `Reset` or `Discard` to discard your recording at any stage.
+Click on the `Video-Preview` to capture a Screenshot.

 ## Development